Work With the OP

 • Other duties as assigned

-Additionally, this is a remote position and requires access to a computer, internet, and distraction-free workspace.
-Our 2021 Labs have now completed, but there are remaining task from the labs that need to be attended to in order to support artists from the summer.
-Furthermore, this position will include paid staff training and onboarding, including EDI training intended to provide our growing staff and board with a shared understanding and the creation of shared vocabulary that support artists and create safe, generative spaces for them to work in a peer supported context.
+Additionally, this is primarily a remote position and requires access to a computer, internet, and distraction-free workspace.
+This position will include paid staff training and onboarding, including EDI training intended to provide our growing staff and board with a shared understanding and the creation of shared vocabulary that support artists and create safe, generative spaces for them to work in a peer supported context.

 ABOUT THE ORCHARD PROJECT

 The Orchard Project is a leading American arts institution committed to supporting the most innovative artists and companies from the US and around the world in the creation of new bold new work.
-The Orchard Project identifies and promotes new and established voices, and has propelled over 250 ideas to production in just over ten years through its professional lab, episodic lab and Greenhouse.
+The Orchard Project identifies and promotes new and established voices, and has propelled over 250 ideas to production in just 15 years through its professional lab, episodic lab, audio lab, and Greenhouse.
 The Orchard Project’s programs and initiatives push the industry and the theatrical form, as well as building diverse audiences and educating young members of the theater community.

 Works created at the Orchard Project have been seen by audiences in New York, Boston, London, Tokyo, Stockholm, Washington D.C, and more.
 From All the Way to The Aliens and from An Octoroon to Posh, the Orchard Project has played a significant role in the development of countless new and varied works that have been produced on and off Broadway and at theaters including St. Ann’s Warehouse, MCC Theatre, BAM, Arena Stage, Philly Live Arts, PS122, The Public Theatre, Atlantic Theater Company, the Edinburgh Festival, La Jolla Playhouse, Yale Rep, the Royal Court, and beyond.